-An investment fund-backed plantation in northern Mozambique, founded using land acquired from local villagers, learns the hard way what happens when not everyone is happy with the land acquisition:
+An investment fund-backed plantation in northern Mozambique, founded using land acquired from local villagers, learns

 But about a year after Chikwetiâ€™s launch, reports of arson and uprooted saplings began to emerge.
 Chikweti estimates that between 2007 and 2012, the company lost US$1 million to fires – 60 percent of these fires are thought to have been criminal and the remainder accidental.
 The highest number of fires to date occurred in 2012.